 Katie Krimer is a licensed clinical social worker, practicing from a humanistic, client-centered perspective and providing a range of therapies including compassion-based and mindfulness therapies, body image issue and eating disorder treatment, and acceptance and commitment therapy.
 She has had training in CBT, DBT, ACT, and mindful self-compassion.
-She is currently excitedly working on her certificate in mindfulness and psychotherapy from the Institute of Meditation and Psychotherapy.
+She holds a certificate in Mindfulness and Psychotherapy from the Institute of Meditation and Psychotherapy.

 With an eclectic therapeutic approach, Katie is flexible and tailors treatment to every individual’s needs.
 She believes strongly in providing patients with a genuine, understanding, and supportive environment, as well as helping them develop skills that can empower them to make positive changes.

 Katie is passionate about helping individuals recognize their potential and to increase their self-compassion, as well as making them feel heard, cared for, and capable of change.
 Her background in research, clinical practice, and policy give her the capacity for a well-rounded and open approach when working with patients.
 She hopes to provide a supportive and nonjudgmental space in which patients can work to reestablish their true identity.
 She works extensively across a range of diverse and challenging populations, frequently including actors, artists and other creative professionals, which is a population she particularly enjoys working with.